NUKnightLab/git-deploy/README.md

 # git-deploy

-An Ansible-based git-subcommand deployment script with support for projects in Python 3 (potentially for non-python projects also, but not yet supported as such).
-See the **Project organization** section at the end of this README if you are not sure if git-deploy is right your project's deployment needs.
+A suite of git subcommands for managing repository-based deployments with Ansible.
+Currently includes:

+ * git-deploy: deploy a project repository to an environment-specific config (e.g. stg, prd)
+ * git-secrets: manage vault secrets for a git-deploy configured project

-`git-deploy` is mostly just some opinionated scaffolding around Ansible.
+`git-deploy` tools are mostly just some opinionated scaffolding around Ansible.
 Ansible knowledge is helpful for debugging and working through issues, but should not be a necessary requirement.